Choosing The Best Longboard Surfboard

 Your beginner longboard surfboard should be around 9’4” for the length and 23” for the width.
 If you’re a bigger surfer, you can go up to 23 ½ inches wide.
 If you’re a smaller surfer, you can go down to 22 ½ inches wide.
 Furthermore, your beginner longboard should be around 15-17 pounds in weight.

-Take this advice to your local surf shop and an employee will be able to show you their best beginner longboards.
-Also, if you have a contact with local shapers, they will be a huge help in pointing you in the right direction and might be able to shape you a super rad custom longboard.
+Take this advice to your local surf shop and an employee will be able to show you their best longboard for beginners.
+Also, if you have a contact with local shapers, they will be a huge help in pointing you in the right direction and might be able to come up with some super rad longboard shapes for you.

 The Ideal Longboard Surfboard Dimensions For Experienced Surfers